Smoking and Respiratory Diseases

 Chronic obstructive pulmonary disease (COPD).
 This includes:

-include shortness of breath, coughing, fatigue, sleep and heart problems, weight loss,
+Symptoms include shortness of breath, coughing, fatigue, sleep and heart problems,

-It may start in the lining of the bronchi, or other areas of the respiratory system.
+or tumors.
+It may start in the lining of the bronchi, or other areas of the respiratory

+system.
 Smoking, including secondhand smoke, is the leading cause of lung cancer.
-Symptoms

 Shortness of breath